Living Church: Formation into a centralized organization

 On May 29, 1922 a "Constituent Assembly" was held at the Trinity Metokhion, at which the Living Church movement took organizational shape: a program document entitled "The Main provisions of the Living Church group of Orthodox Clergy and Laity" was adopted, and a "Central Committee" and the Presidium of the Living Church were formed, headed by the priest Vladimir Krasnitsky.
 In the book "Essays on the history of the Russian Church troubles" it was noted that the newly formed "Central Committee" was the "headquarters of the priest Vladimir Krasnitsky, who immediately set out to create a coherent centralized organization consisting of specially selected people, like a political party."
 According to Evgeny Belkov, who joined the Central Committee of the Living Church, the relationship between the Supreme Church Administration and the Central Committee of the Living Church group was similar to the relationship between the Central Executive Committee and the Central Committee of the Russian Communist Party (bolsheviks).
 That is, the "Living Church" was supposed to become a kind of analogue of the Bolshevik party for the entire Renovationist movement, the Supreme Church Administration, headed by Antonin (Granovsky), found themselves in a subordinate position in relation to the Central Committee of the "Living Church" and Krasnitsky.
 In general, the Living Church group, according to its organizers, was supposed to play the role of the vanguard of the renovationist movement.

-Priest Vladimir Krasnitsky developed a Сharter, the main slogans of which were the married episcopate, the presbyterian administration and the unified box office.
+Priest Vladimir Krasnitsky developed a Charter, the main slogans of which were the married episcopate, the presbyterian administration and the unified box office.
 The goals of the "Living Church" were proclaimed:

 a) revision of the current laws on church administration in order to find out which of them have been annulled by life itself and are even harmful to the church; b) revision of church dogma in order to highlight those features that were introduced into it by the former Russian system; c) revision of church liturgics in order to clarify and eliminate those layers that were introduced the return of Orthodox worship to the pastoral period of the union of Church and state, and ensuring freedom of pastoral creativity in the field of worship, without violating the perfecting rites of the sacraments; d) The revision of the parish regulations in connection with the modern conditions of church life; e) the revision of church ethics and the development of the doctrine of Christian social life in relation to the social tasks put forward by the times; f) In general, the revision and modification of all aspects of church life that are imperatively required by modern life.